kingwingfly/fav/README.md

 ## Usage

-Need `ffmpeg` usable, and added to the PATH.
+Need `libavformat` able to be dynamic linked.

 ```sh
 Back up your favorite bilibili online resources with CLI.